tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android platform**

-- Supported FCM push notifications on Android devices in the backend.
+- Added support for FCM push notifications on Android devices in the backend.
 - Fixed the issue where an error was reported when null was passed for getting a specified friend list.
 - Fixed checkEquals crashes in specified scenarios.

 **Windows platform**

 - Added the `unique_id` field to `MessageLocator`.
-- Supported 64-bit Windows.
+- Added support for 64-bit Windows.
 - Added user profile APIs and relationship chain APIs to the cross-platform library.

 ### TUIKit and demo

 **iOS platform**

-- Supported sending custom messages.
+- Added support for sending custom messages.
 - Added C2C read receipts.
 - Added a red dot to unplayed audio messages.